 Because clean whey -- especially unflavored varieties -- lacks the overpowering chemical sweetness of standard powders, it is incredibly versatile:

-• The Protein Coffee: Adding a scoop of unflavored whey to your morning brew provides creaminess and protein without ruining the flavor of your roast.
+- The Protein Coffee: Adding a scoop of unflavored whey to your morning brew provides creaminess and protein without ruining the flavor of your roast.
+The protein froths beautifully and adds a creamy texture that replaces milk -- delivering 24 grams of protein before you even eat breakfast.

-• Hydration Drinks: Combine clean whey with plant milk, cacao, and a pinch of Celtic sea salt for electrolytes.
+- Hydration Drinks: Combine clean whey with plant milk, cacao, and a pinch of Celtic sea salt for electrolytes.
+This is especially effective for post-workout recovery, where you need both protein and rehydration.

-• Baking: Swap some flour for whey in pancake or muffin recipes.
+- Baking: Swap some flour for whey in pancake or muffin recipes.
 Since clean whey lacks gums, it behaves better in baking than "sludgy" protein powders.
+The result is lighter, more digestible baked goods with significantly higher protein content.

 Your Gut Will Thank You